harvard-acc/LLVM-Tracer/README.md

      -DAUTOINSTALL=TRUE
        By this option, CMake scripts will automatically download, build and install LLVM for you if finds no LLVM installation.
+Using this function requires tar-1.22 or newer to extract xz format.
+The default installation path is under /your/build_dir/lib/llvm-3.x.
+You can manually define the installation path by -DLLVM_ROOT=/where/to/install

      -DCMAKE_BUILD_TYPE=None,Debug,Release
        You can choose one from three of bulid types.